Phlya

 Phlya (Φλύα or Φλυά) was a deme of ancient Attica that lay in the Mesogaea.
 It must have been a place of importance from the number of temples which it contained, and from its frequent mention in inscriptions.
+It was host to the Phlyan mystery cult of Demeter and Dionysus, funded by the Lycomid family.

 The site of Phlya is located near modern Chalandri.